BACK

 Conversion Rate

-% of users taking key actions (form, signups, sales, etc.)
+% of users taking desired actions

-Effectiveness of creative
+Effectiveness of creative and UX

 Analytics tools